Joa98Dev/prodf/README.md

 <img src="img/Cover.png" align="center"/>

-Python-based tool built with pyqpdf, CustomTkinter, wkhtmltopdf and pdf2image, where you can manage and convert PDFs.
+Python-based tool built with pyqpdf, CustomTkinter, wkhtmltopdf, pdf2image and retrolab where you can manage and convert PDFs.

 ## 🚀 Features